Battlefield Baseball: Reception

 The reaction to the film has been for the most part lukewarm.
 Though many praised its irreverent and unique style, others found the purposefully ludicrous plot hard to follow and indicative of a lack of effort on the screenwriter's part.
 However, the film did win the Grand Prize at the 14th Yubari International Fantastic Film Festival held in February 2003.
 Director Yūdai Yamaguchi was a guest at the festival.

 The film has been compared with other Japanese films featuring baseball prominently.
 For instance, one reviewer compared it to 1992's Mr. Baseball, explaining that it was better than that film due to a relative lack of actual baseball.
 The parodic aspect of the film takes so much precedence that the clichés of baseball films are skewered more than baseball itself.

 One of the key aspects of the film is its intentional strangeness.
 The strangest aspects of the plot (the frequent reappearances of a crowd and an alcoholic man, Head Teacher and Gorilla returning as cyborgs, etc.) are more prominent than the plot in the minds of most reviewers.

-Most reviewers agree that while the film is not necessarily high art, it is a good martial arts/horror/comedy film—they say that it is interesting and exciting enough to keep one watching until the end credits.
+Most reviewers agree that the film is high art.
+It is a good martial arts/horror/comedy film—they say that it is interesting and exciting enough to keep one watching until the end credits.
 The film's humour is often highly praised, lightening up what would otherwise be a superficial and generic action film.
 The film has received some criticism, largely that it is ludicrous and "stupid", or that its plot does not sustain its length.
 However, others argue that this is not only irrelevant—The film is intended to be ludicrous and stupid—it is actually one of the strengths of the film.